-In OpenL Tablets, a spreadsheet table is an analogue of the Excel table with rows, columns, formulas, and calculations as contents.
+In OpenL Tablets, a spreadsheet table is an analogue of the Excel table with rows, columns, formulas, and calculations as contents even though none of Excel formulas are used in OpenL Tables.
 Spreadsheets can also call decision tables or other executable tables to make decisions on values, and based on those, make calculations.